Vitamin C Serum Origin Story

 Once I had Algica and THD Ascorbate, it made me think of other oils that have Nordic origin (homage to my ancestry).
 Cloudberry, Lingonberry and Sea Buckthorn are packed with vitamins and omega fatty acids that have numerous proven benefits to the skin, they also are prevalent to the Nordic area.
 And if that wasn’t enough, I added Plum Seed Oil which is also antioxidant rich and smells heavenly.

-The result is our new Vitamin C Serum.
-A concentrated, oil-based serum with 10% vitamin C that improves skin tone and brightens the complexion while locking in moisture, keeping skin hydrated.
+The result is our new waterless Vitamin C Serum.
+A concentrated, 10% vitamin C serum that improves skin tone and brightens the complexion while locking in moisture, keeping skin hydrated.

 This is designed for the KG customer who loves oils.
 It has a substantial feel on your skin unlike those serums marketed as lightweight, which just means it’s not sticking around.